HaroonParvez/ecommerce-retail-analytics/README.md

 ## Limitations

-- Product categorisation uses keyword matching rather than a dedicated ML/NLP classifier; ~5% of revenue falls into an "Other" category by design rather than being force-categorised.
+- **Rule-Based Categorisation:** Uses keyword matching rather than ML/NLP algorithms; ~6.4% of revenue remains in the `Other` category.
+- **Missing Customer IDs:** Approximately 23% of final cleaned records lack a Customer ID, limiting customer-level completeness.
-- Customer-level demographic information is not available in the dataset.
+- **Demographics:** Customer demographic data is absent from the dataset.
-- The dataset represents a single UK-based retailer over a fixed 2009–2011 period; findings are not generalised beyond this dataset.
+- **Scope & Generalisability:** Represents a single UK-based online retailer over a fixed period (Dec 2009–Dec 2011).
-- The analysis identifies planning risk from historical demand patterns but does not include actual stock-on-hand, lead-time, or supplier data.
-It cannot directly measure stockouts or overstock levels, only where the risk of mismatch is highest.
+- **Supply Chain Data:** Identifies demand risk from transaction history only; lacks stock-on-hand, lead time, or supplier data, so stockouts and inventory holding levels cannot be measured directly.
+- **Threshold Definition:** The higher-risk SKU classification relies on dataset-derived median thresholds rather than fixed operational parameters.
-- Cancellation rate is calculated separately in Python against the full transaction set, since the cleaned dataset used for the rest of the analysis intentionally excludes cancellations (see Methodology Note above).
+- **Cancellation Calculation:** Cancellation rates are calculated separately in Python at the transaction-line level on the raw dataset because cancelled rows are removed from the cleaned analytics model.

 ---

 ## Author

 **Haroon Parvez**
 [LinkedIn Profile](https://www.linkedin.com/in/haroon-parvez)